Minhtrna/SmallSpikenet/README.md

 # SmallSpikenet

-This is the implement of LM-HT-Mobilnet
+This is the implement of SmallSpikenet